Which character animation course is best for you? Here's an in-depth guide to character courses at School of Motion.

 Our courses are created to help you get up and running as fast as possible, and we don't have much time to do that.
 With how short the session lasts, you can expect to have your brain pushed into hyper-learning mode very quickly.

-It doesn't take much to get your characters to start walking, lifting up their arms, or kicking.
+It doesn't take much to get your characters to start walking, lifting up their arms, or dance-fighting.
 However, it does take a fair amount of practice to get it to look just right.
 Experimenting with how your character moves and working with different poses will yield great results.
 This is where the principles of animation, taught in Animation Bootcamp, heavily come in to play.
-Simply put, it may be easy to make something move but to give it the illusion of life will take time.
+Simply put, it is easy to make something move, but takes time to give it the illusion of life.

 The Final Project is a Beast